airbnb/javascript/README.md

     var superPower = new SuperPower();
     ```

-  - Use one `var` declaration for multiple variables and declare each variable on a newline.
+  - Use one `var` declaration for each line of a variable declaration.
+  - Put multiple variables assignments on new lines, only declare multiple variables in a single line when not immediately assigned.

     ```javascript
-    // bad
+    // good
     var items = getItems();
     var goSportsTeam = true;
-    var dragonball = 'z';
+    var dragonball, pizza;

-    // good
+    // bad
     var items = getItems(),
         goSportsTeam = true,
         dragonball = 'z';